-During the month, we increased our short US duration strategy as we believe more details around the US tax reforms and the talk of longer dated US treasury issuance are likely to keep US rates elevated in the near term.
+During the month, we reduced our short US duration strategy ahead of the French election as we believe the pay-off is asymmetric should Le Pen wins though we maintain that more details around the US tax reforms and the talk of longer dated US treasury issuance are likely to keep US rates elevated in the near term.
 We kept our neutral positioning on credit spreads as valuation remained fair at best albeit some improvement in financial metrics across many corporates in our universe.
 We stayed defensively positioned, overweighting the high quality Singapore banks and Hong Kong corporates while underweighting Indonesia and Philippines sovereign.
 Within China, we are overweight the investment grade property and technology while underweighting the banks and LGFVs (Local government financing vehicles) on supply concerns.
 We are underweight India banks on tight valuations offset by an overweight in Indian corporates.
-We reduced our local currency bond exposure in Indonesia and India following stellar year to date performance.
+We kept our local currency bond exposure at well below 5% mainly CNH and MYR.